DUB - CHI

 • Which airlines offer Wi-Fi service onboard planes from Dublin to Chicago?

-American Airlines, KLM, Air France, and Iberia offer inflight Wi-Fi service on the Dublin to Chicago flight route.
+American Airlines, Iberia, Air France, and Air Canada offer inflight Wi-Fi service on the Dublin to Chicago flight route.

 • Which aircraft models fly most regularly from Dublin to Chicago?